-Lying within the area and policy framework covered by JP-Strat 6, the Wigan - Bolton Growth Corridor will deliver a regionally-significant area of economic and residential development.
+Lying within the area and policy framework covered by JP-Strat6, the Wigan - Bolton Growth Corridor will deliver a regionally-significant area of economic and residential development.

-New highway infrastructure will is intended to connect Junction 26 of the M6 and Junction 5 of the M61 including public transport provision.
-Measures to improve the provision of bus services and to increase the use of rail lines are also planned will be implemented, potentially including a Wigan to Bolton Quality Bus Transit corridor, conversion of the Atherton line to allow for metro/tram-train services, and the electrification of the Bolton to Wigan line.
+New highway infrastructure is intended to connect Junction 26 of the M6 and Junction 5 of the M61 including public transport provision.
+Measures to improve the provision of bus services and to increase the use of rail lines are also planned, potentially including a Wigan to Bolton Quality Bus Transit corridor, conversion of the Atherton line to allow for metro/tram-train services, and the electrification of the Bolton to Wigan line.